-- Interview the Suspect: Similarly, in some cases, you may want to speak directly with the suspect.
+- Similarly, in some cases, you may want to speak directly with the suspect.
 This can be risky but can also be very rewarding.
 Most criminals aren’t masterminds, and some may come out with useful information if you simply speak with them.

-- Monitor for Activity: Track when certain profiles are most active and from where.
+- Track when certain profiles are most active and from where.
 Learning this information can help you to develop an understanding of your suspect’s actions which may be helpful in busting them later.

 In short, social media has a lot of information that can be gathered and analyzed to help you learn more about a suspect.
 With the right tools and a little investigative know-how, it is easy to track someone.